 Five heat-wave hikes in southern New Hampshire

 The thermometer is topping 90 degrees, and it’s not even July yet.
 What’s a walker to do?
-Air conditioning is a wonderful thing, but still, the trails beckon.
+Air conditioning is a wonderful thing, but the trails beckon.
 I recommend shady ones.
 Here are a few favorites of mine, with photos I’ve taken along the way.

 Mine Falls Park in Nashua is accessible from exits 5E, 5W, and 6 on the Everett Turnpike.
 It’s a favorite of mine in all seasons.
 If you only have time for a quick lunchtime walk this summer, try the trail that runs along the mill pond, between Stellos Stadium and Nashua South high school.
 Bonus: if you have a kayak, you can launch it onto the pond via the ramp near Conway Ice Arena.
-Keep an eye out for muskrats, herons, and turtles.
+Keep an eye out for muskrats, herons, eagles, and turtles.
 Free.

 Lake Massabesic from Battery Point